Planning your pregnancy

 Talk about your reproductive life plan with your partner.
 You may not agree on every answer, so you may need some time to figure things out.
 There are no right or wrong answers.
 And your answers may change as you get older.
 The important thing is to really think about your plan and your family before you get pregnant.

 Use birth control until you’re ready to get pregnant.
 If you’re sexually active and not ready to get pregnant right away, use birth control.
-There are many kinds of birth control, like the pill, the patch and condoms.
 Ask your health care provider about the best kind of birth control for you and your partner.

 Think about what it’s like to be a good parent.
 Being a parent is a big job.
 Talk to your partner to find out if you’re both ready to have a baby.
 It’s helpful if you can agree on important things, like child care and giving up some of your free time, before you get pregnant.